course-details-portlet

 Learning methods and activities

 Focus on Student-active learning (through lectures, seminar and presentations) - Assigned chapters/topic: student's group work and presentations; and maximum two individual student's presentations.
 Learning activities based on assigned texts; individual presentations through seminars; and group presentation (through blogs or wiki, or other BB resources).
-NOTE: Students presentations are mandatory preconditions to participate in the take-away or home examination at the end of the lectures/seminars.
+NOTE: Students presentations are mandatory preconditions to participate in the take-away or home examination.

 Compulsory assignments